trees98/Btech_DataComm_ProjectPhase1_Repo/README.md

 - Server: Converts incoming messages to uppercase and sends back.
 - Client: Sends messages to server and shows responses.
-- Server shuts down on "shutdown" message or Ctrl+C.
+- Server shuts down on "shutdown" message from client or Ctrl+C.

 ## TCP